MBOps/festive-tech-hackathon/README.md

 ### GitHub Actions

-There is a single GitHub Action created which contains two jobs.
+There are two GitHub Action YAML files.
+The main file `main.yml` contains two jobs.
 This creates and pushes a docker image to an Azure Container Registry, and then runs Terraform to deploy the infrastructure.
+The second YAML file is a secondary build process `branched.yml`, it creates a docker container and pushes it to the container registry tagged with the git branch name.
+This will allow customisations to the code base to be built.

 There are a number of secrets needed for the GitHub Actions to run.
 The Terraform script is run in AzureCLI and requires a Service Principal User to be created and the various ID's and Secret to be kept within the repo settings.